 The church of Sinope

 According to many sources Christianity in the region was declared by Apostle Andrew.
 The first bishop of Sinope was the gardener Phokas.
-The cult of St Phokas becamse the most popular in the Euxine.
+The cult of Saint Phokas became the most popular in the Euxine.

-D.Oikonomidis writes, that in 1869, the population of Sinope numbered 15,000 and that 3,000 were Greek Orthodox who were dependent on the Metropolis of Amaseia for religious purposes.
-These Greeks ran their own Greek schools (Girls' schools and Municipal schools),.
-Of the villages in the region, six were inhabited by Greeks, the total of Greeks equating to 4,500 approx of the 15,000 in total.
-The Greek schools were sufficiently run by the Greek community and included a Greek Community civic school comprising 8 classes and 6 teachers and 400 students in total as well as a single grade kindergarten.
+D.Oikonomidis writes, that in 1869, the population of Sinope numbered 15,000 and that 3,000 were Greek Orthodox who were dependent on the Diocese of Amaseia for religious purposes.
+These Greeks ran their own Greek schools (girls' schools and municipal schools),.
+Of the villages in the region, six were inhabited by Greeks, the total of Greeks equating to approximately 4,500 of the 15,000 in total.
+The Greek schools were sufficiently run by the Greek community and included a Greek community civic school comprising 8 classes and 6 teachers and 400 students in total as well as a single grade kindergarten.

 Prior to 1914, Sinope was inhabited by 9,000 Muslims and 5,000 Greeks.
 The number of Greeks living in the surrounding villages was 5,000.
-Many of these Greeks became victims of the Greek Genocide (1914-1923).
+Many of these Greeks became victims of genocide.
 Those who survived were resettled in Greece as part of the Exchange of Populations between Greece and Turkey.

 Lost monuments of Sinope as mentioned by Strabo include the agora, stoa and gymnasium.and a number of churches.
 By the end of the 19th century there were 15 Orthodox churches in the kaza (of Sinope).
 Most it appears have been lost.
 Some of its pre-Turkish surviving monuments include the street plan, its walls, the palace (Balat) and its church (Balat Kilise).